Master of Science in Supply Chain Management (MSSCM)

 Classes are held weekday evenings on Loyola's Water Tower Campus, which is conveniently located off the Red Line in the heart of Chicago, as well as online.
+All courses are offered on campus and the majority of the courses are also offered online.
 The program is on a 10-week quarter system, and you can begin the program in any quarter.

 Benefits of the MSSCM program

 - Acquire technical expertise and management skills to start or accelerate a career in supply chain management.

 - Focus on real-world supply chain issues.

 - Work with nationally recognized faculty who are dedicated to teaching.

 - Participate in events and research from Quinlan’s Supply and Value Chain Center.
 The industry leaders on the Center's Advisory Board ensures that our curriculum—and your degree—remains relevant and cutting edge.

 Read how recent supply chain graduates describe their experiences.